Court-martial of Breaker Morant: Death

 According to BVC Trooper Edward Powell, "After being captured he was conveyed in a cape cart about fifteen miles.
 When we outspanned I heard that Lieutenants Morant, Handcock, and Picton would hold a court-martial and that Visser would probably be shot.
 Visser was in the cart all the time to the best of my belief and was not present at the court-martial."

 According to Trooper Botha, "When [Henry] Ledeboer told Visser he was about to be shot I heard Visser remind Lieutenant Morant through the interpreter that he had promised to spare his life if he had answered all his questions.
 Lieutenant Morant said, 'It is idle talk.
 We are going to shoot you,' or word to that effect."

-According to Trooper James Christie, a New Zealander, when Morant ordered the patrol to form a firing squad, the men objected and one of the Lieutenants shouted, "If you're so damn chicken-hearted I'll shoot him myself."
+According to Trooper James Christie, a New Zealander, when Morant ordered the patrol to form a firing squad, the men objected, and one of the Lieutenants shouted, "If you're so damn chicken-hearted I'll shoot him myself."

 Before taking his place in the firing squad, Trooper Botha told Trooper Christie about Visser, "I know him good.
 I went to school with him.
 I don't like to do it, but they will shoot me if I don't."
 The squad consisted of BVC Troopers A.J.
 Petrie, J.J.
 Gill, Wild, and T.J.
 Botha.
 Trooper Christie watched as the Lobedu lifted Visser out of the cape cart in a blanket and laid him down twenty yards away in a sitting position with his back to the firing squad.
 Trooper Powell further alleged that the Lobedu danced "the war dance before Visser before he was shot."
 A volley rang out and Visser fell backwards from his sitting position.
-A coup de grace was delivered by BVC Lt.
+A coup de grâce was delivered by BVC Lt.
 Harry Picton.
 Lieutenant Morant then approached Trooper Christie and said, "I know it's hard times for him, but it's got to be done, see how the Boers knocked Captain Hunt about."